SamGoodin/CyberInsuranceProcessing/README.md

 --------------
 This application scrapes particular data relevant to cyber insurance from the first pdf found in the PDF folder.
 It then stores the relevant data into a database managed with SQLite.

-To run, execute the main.py script.
+To run, execute the run.py script.
+The program will automatically install dependencies so long as Python is installed.